pixee/codemodder-specs/spec.md

-This document describes a first-draft version of the CCF spec.
+This document describes a first-draft version of the CodeTF spec.

 ```
 {